synapsecns/sanguine/packages/docs/docs/solidity/index.md

 # Integrating Messaging

+For those interested in using the Messaging System, there are 2 example Smart Contracts that demonstate how to both send and receive messages:
+1. [Bare bones test client](https://github.com/synapsecns/sanguine/blob/master/packages/contracts-core/contracts/client/TestClient.sol) is a very basic example that just sends a message from one chain to another.
+2. [Ping Pong test client](https://github.com/synapsecns/sanguine/blob/master/packages/contracts-core/contracts/client/PingPongClient.sol) is an example of sending ping-pong style messages back and forth.

+Note that the idea is that the above example Smart Contracts would be deployed on each chain, since the code in the contract can both send and receive messages.

-For Smart Contract developers who need to send Cross-Chain Messages, you need to call the “dispatch” method on the Synapse Carbon Origin contract that has already been deployed on the chain that you are sending from.
+For Smart Contract developers who need to send Cross-Chain Messages, you need to call the “dispatch” method on the Synapse Origin contract that has already been deployed on the chain that you are sending from.
 The dispatch function has the following interface:

 ```solidity
 /**